AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-Pong/08-Pong.markdown

 	speedY := speedY negated
 ```

-The visual representation of the ball is a circle:
+The visual representation of the ball is an ellipse, with the same `height` and `width`:

 ```Smalltalk
 PBall>>createElement